 In circumstances where the panel feels that the investigation was flawed to the extend to necessitate a reinvestigation, it will be necessary to appoint a new Investigating Officer.

 The decision of the Appeal Panel shall be confirmed in writing within five working days of the appeal.

-7 The decision of the Panel of the Governing Body is final.
+8 The decision of the Appeal Panel is final.

 6.0 Support